ztxtxwd/open-feishu-mcp-server/README.en.md

 Clone the repo directly & install dependencies: `npm install`.

 ### For Production

+#### 1. Create Feishu Application

 Create a new Feishu application on the [Feishu Open Platform](https://open.feishu.cn/):
 1. Go to the [Feishu Open Platform](https://open.feishu.cn/) and log in
 2. Click "Developer Console" and create a new application
 3. In the application settings:
-   - Go to "Security Settings" and add the redirect URL: `https://mcp-feishu-oauth.<your-subdomain>.workers.dev/callback`
    - Go to "Permission & Scopes" and add the following permissions:
      - "获取用户 ID" (auth:user.id:read)
      - "获取用户任务信息" (task:task:read)
      - "获取用户授权凭证" (offline_access)
      - "获取用户基本信息" (user_profile)
    - Note your App ID and App Secret

+#### 2. Configure Wrangler Secrets

-4. Set secrets via Wrangler
+Set secrets via Wrangler:
 ```bash
 wrangler secret put FEISHU_APP_ID
 wrangler secret put FEISHU_APP_SECRET
 wrangler secret put COOKIE_ENCRYPTION_KEY # add any random string here e.g. openssl rand -hex 32
 ```

-#### Set up a KV namespace
+#### 3. Set up KV Namespace
 - Create the KV namespace:
 `wrangler kv:namespace create "OAUTH_KV"`
 - Update the Wrangler file with the KV ID

-#### Deploy & Test
+#### 4. Deploy Server
-Deploy the MCP server to make it available on your workers.dev domain `wrangler deploy`
+Deploy the MCP server to make it available on your workers.dev domain:
+`wrangler deploy`

+After deployment, note your actual subdomain (it will be shown in the deployment logs).

+#### 5. Configure Redirect URL

+After deployment, go back to your Feishu application settings:
+1. Go to "Security Settings"
+2. Add the redirect URL: `https://mcp-feishu-oauth.<your-actual-subdomain>.workers.dev/callback`
+   (Replace `<your-actual-subdomain>` with your actual subdomain obtained after deployment)

+#### Test Deployment

 Test the remote server using [Inspector](https://modelcontextprotocol.io/docs/tools/inspector):